NikV/pods-more-magic-tag/README.md

 Goal: have it work in Pods, Posts, and any page template/Pods template.

+Confirmed in inital phase: Works with both Pods template and [pods] shortcode.
+No other issues found.

 Needed:

 - checking that the more tag exists